mzs21/React-TS-Quiz/README.md

 **Inspired by FreeCodeCamp's _[THIS](https://youtu.be/F2JCjVSZlG0)_ tutorial**

-**It's a General Knowledge Quiz App made using Reacr, TypeScript & Styled-Components**
+**It's a General Knowledge Quiz App made using React, TypeScript & Styled-Components**

 # Images' Source: